Molajo/Fieldhandler/README.md

 ```

-As demonstrated in the example above, *Molajo Fieldhandler* unifies filter, escape, and validation functions
+As demonstrated in the example above, *Molajo Fieldhandler* aligns filter, escape, and validation functionality
-for each data constraint.
+within each data constraint.
 Each constraint class has `verify`, `filter` and `escape` methods for this purpose.

-In unifying data custodial activities the application is better able to ensure clean, verified and useful information.
+In unifying data custodial functionality into one tool, developers are better able to ensure clean, verified and
-Failure to build such protections into data collection processes is guaranteed to eventually lead to data corruption
+useful information.
+Failure to build in such protections significantly increases risk of data corruption.
-challenges.

 Mission critical applications rely on well designed and carefully implemented cleansing, formatting and verification
 routines.
 The goal of the *Molajo Fieldhandler* is to make it easier for PHP developers not only to accomplish
-this goal but also to make it easier to communicate application functionality in terms of business rules with clients.
+this goal but as importantly to be able to communicate exactly how the application enforcing
+integrity constraints in terms that the client can understand.

 ## Fieldhandler Request Class ##